David Naughton: Career

 Naughton's professional acting debut was in the New York Shakespeare Festival's production of Hamlet starring Sam Waterston.
 Naughton subsequently found steady work in various other local theater productions.
 He was an assistant state manager and understudy for the Broadway production of Hugh Leonard's Da.

 Naughton first became widely known as a result of his four-year stint (1977–1981) singing and dancing in television commercials and personal appearances to promote Dr Pepper.
 The commercials were considered creative and wildly popular.
 They involved Naughton dancing and singing in a Broadway musical style while handing out bottles of the beverage to people who then followed his lead Pied Piper style.
-The commercials won numerous Clio awards, and involved a multitude of celebrities from Mickey Rooney and Jimmie Walker to Fred Flintstone and Popeye.
+The commercials won numerous Clio awards and involved a multitude of celebrities from Mickey Rooney and Jimmie Walker to Fred Flintstone and Popeye.

-By 1981, Naughton was at the height of his success as a soft drink spokesperson, but he wanted to try other ventures and decided to end his role in the commercials.
+By 1981, Naughton was at the height of his success as a soft drink spokesperson but he wanted to try other ventures and decided to end his role in the commercials.
 Though the main commercial stint ended in 1981, Naughton occasionally returned to the pitchman role for the soft drink.
 In 1988, he did a commercial for Diet Dr. Pepper that was reminiscent of the earlier commercials.
 In 2010, Naughton joined a flash mob singing the iconic jingle at the New York Stock Exchange.

-His popularity from the commercials led to him being cast as the star of the sitcom Makin' It.
-In 1979, he also recorded the show's theme song, Billboard, which was also titled "Makin' It."
-A US million-selling disc, the track also peaked at No. 44 in the UK Singles Chart.
-The sitcom itself was less successful and lasted only nine episodes, but his career continued to blossom.
+Naughton's popularity from the Dr Pepper commercials led to him being cast as the star of the sitcom Makin' It.
+In 1979, he also recorded the show's theme song, also titled "Makin' It.", which peaked at #5 on the Billboard Hot 100.
+A US million-selling disc, the track also peaked at #44 in the UK Singles Chart.
+The sitcom itself was less successful and lasted only nine episodes but his career continued to blossom.
 The next year, he starred in his first film, the Disney comedy Midnight Madness (1980).